khangnhddev/Laravel-Note/README.md

 ### Custom Query Builder Class
 Creating a custom query builder in Laravel allows you to extend the capabilities of the default Eloquent query builder with your own methods, providing a more fluent interface for specific database operations related to your application's domain logic.
 Here's how you can create and use a custom query builder in Laravel:

+### What is the purpose of the Eloquent `cursor()` method in Laravel?

+The Eloquent `cursor()` method in Laravel is intended for iterating through large datasets efficiently.
+It retrieves a `LazyCollection` instance that fetches one Eloquent model at a time from the database, using PHP generators.
+This approach greatly reduces memory usage when dealing with thousands or millions of records, as only the current model is held in memory during iteration, unlike `all()` or `get()` methods which load the entire result set at once.